Gloucestershire Basket Ball Association

 1. The Gloucestershire Basketball Association will administer the finance of the League.

-3. All fines are to be made payable to the Gloucestershire Basketball Association and sent to the league secretary.
-If fines are not paid within 30 days of the date of the letter, the fine shall be increased by 50%.
+4. All fines are to be made payable to the Gloucestershire Basketball Association and sent to the league administrator.
+If fines are not paid within 30 days of the date of the notification, the fine shall be increased by 50%.

 5. Licences